robusta-dev/robusta/README.md

 3. `poetry install`
 4. `poetry run python3 -m robusta.runner.main`

+If you're on Mac OS and receive errors about `Pillow` or `libjpeg` when running `poetry install` then run `brew install libjpeg` first.

 # Running Robusta cli locally as a developer
 This is only necessary if you are developing features for the cli itself.
 If you just want to develop robusta-runner and install it from your local version,